find-and-dine/q-a-proxy/README.md

 # q-a-proxy
-Proxy repo for the Q&amp;A component of our item page.
+Proxy repo for the Q&amp;A component of our app.